How to Become a Cardiothoracic Surgeon

 Final Thoughts

-With how far cardiothoracic surgery has come since the creation of the Harken technique, one can only assume this speciality will continue to advance and push the limits of what’s considered possible.
+So now you’ve learned how to become a cardiothoracic surgeon, but what are your next steps?
+With how far cardiothoracic surgery has come since the creation of the Harken technique, this specialty will continue to advance and push the limits of what’s considered possible.

 Subscribe to Our Newsletter